-This cracker candy or “crack candy” is a fun and EASY recipe to celebrate the Mardi Gras season.
-With the flavors and colors of a king cake recipe, everyone will keep snacking on this king cake cracker candy!
+This cracker candy or "crack candy" is a fun and EASY recipe to celebrate Mardi Gras.
+With the flavors and colors of a king cake recipe, you can snack on this all Carnival season!

 Cracker Candy is a toffee bark recipe made with a base of saltine crackers.
-It’s a sweet and salty snack that you can’t stop eating!
-Also known as “Crack” candy or cracker bark, it is typically popular during Christmas time, but today we are adding it to our Mardi Gras recipes!
-My recipe for EASY King Cake Cracker Candy only takes a few minutes to prepare.
+It's a sweet and salty snack that you can't stop eating!
+Also known as "Crack" candy or cracker bark, it is typically popular during Christmas time, but today we are adding it to our Mardi Gras recipes!
+If you love the flavors of Mardi Gras, check out my king cake recipe, too!

 This recipe has the same flavors of king cake, but is much easier to make.
 Here's what you need: